jmerle/glo-web-clipper/README.md

 yarn dev:firefox

 # Does the same as dev:firefox but with Chrome, with the exception that the extension is not automatically reloaded
-# You'll have to manually go to chrome://extensions and click on the reload button on the Competitive Companion entry
+# You'll have to manually go to chrome://extensions and click on the reload button on the Glo Web Clipper entry
 yarn dev:chrome
 ```